OrkoHunter/orkohunter/content/blog/bfs-dfs-in-real-life.md

-+++
+---
-date = "2020-02-09"
+date: "2020-02-09"
-title = "BFS vs DFS in friendships" subtitle = "In real life friendships, some prefer Breadth First Search, but some fancy Depth First Search" summary = """In real life friendships, some prefer Breadth First Search, but some fancy Depth First Search.
-BFS and DFS are two search methods in Computer Science.""" draft = false categories = ["Tech", "Non-Tech"] slug = "bfs-vs-dfs-in-friendships"
+title: "BFS vs DFS in friendships"
+subtitle: "In real life friendships, some prefer Breadth First Search, but some fancy Depth First Search"
+summary: "In real life friendships, some prefer Breadth First Search, but some fancy Depth First Search.
+BFS and DFS are two search methods in Computer Science."
-+++
+draft: false
+categories: ["Tech", "Non-Tech"]
+slug: "/blog/bfs-vs-dfs-in-friendships"
+---

 If you already know and remember what [Breadth First Search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) and [Depth First Search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) are, skip to **What are you saying?**